Nickelodeon revamps Noggin, its “Netflix for Kids,” with dozens of interactive, play-along videos

 With Nick’s play-along videos, the idea is to make the video content more engaging by requiring kids to interact with the content.
 Not only will this keep them in the app, it also gives the videos a game-like feel which makes for a better fit on mobile devices where gaming is one of the most popular activities.

 At launch, there are over 30 of these interactive videos available from “Blaze and the Monster Machines,” “Bubble Guppies,” and “Team Umizoomi,” as well as short-form content from “Moose and Zee.”
+The company says it plans to roll out 65 more over the next year and a half.

 The videos themselves were developed in partnership with curriculum and research consultants, with a focus on developing cognitive, social and emotional skills – much like kids’ TV does.
 In addition, the videos will promote subjects like science, technology, engineering, and math (STEM) along with these softer skills.

 Nickelodeon doesn’t see the launch of the videos as a one-off upgrade to Noggin.
 Instead, the company has invested in its own video authoring tool which the company says will kick off the launch of a new production model that will be used across Nick’s platforms going forward.

-This tool allows show creators, producers and animators to directly create interactive digital content through features like real-time scene editing and a live preview, where they can layer in the interactive elements.
+“We have taken existing show assets for these properties and added interactivity, and we’ve created brand-new animation for the extended interactive moments,” explains Matthew Evans, EVP, Digital and New Business, Nickelodeon Group.

+“We have transformed our production capabilities through our proprietary authoring tool which enables the simultaneous creation of interactive digital content alongside the production of linear TV content.
+Our new authoring tool supports real-time scene editing and a live preview that allows the teams to layer in interactive elements, to create brand-new play-along moments within any episode,” he says.

+The tool also speeds up the time it takes to make these interactive episodes, which before took 6 to 9 months per episode.
+Now, Nickelodeon has produced 46 (30 long form, 16 short form) in a year’s time.

-That means they’ll be able to create both the linear version of the video at the same time as they’re building the interactive one.
+That means Nickelodeon will be able to create both the linear version of the video at the same time as they’re building the interactive one.
 The play along video player has also been designed to integrate into Nick’s existing applications, like Noggin, instead of requiring a separate app download.

 Nickelodeon’s owner, Viacom, hasn’t played well with streaming services over the years.
 The company previously downplayed the cord cutting trend in general, today keeps its new shows off streaming services, and generally fails to get deals done with streaming services.
 PlayStation Vue lost Viacom channels as a result, and Hulu couldn’t come to terms with Viacom in advance of launching its live TV offering, for example.